EmbSys-WWU/SLAMtesting/README.md

 ### Map

-We support only feature-based map.
+We support only feature-based maps.
 For simplicity, all maps are squares of a given side length and all features are point locations.

 ### Motion Model

 We support both odometry and velocity motion models.
 To switch from one to the other, switch around the methods for test case generation implemented in ``generate_testcase.py``.
+However, as the evaluation was done with the odometry motion model, it is better tested.

 ### Sensors